cloakware-ctf/rhme3-writeups/README.md

 The challenge accepted a CO2 level as input, and reponded with "# Level Set".
 Initial analysis showed that it was vulnerable to a buffer overflow in its input, which we can then ROP attack into the hidden functionality.
 The issue is it wont print the flag unless the stack canary is correct.
-If unsuccessful it will print some lovely XXXX's to let you know how wrong you are.
+If unsuccessful it will print some lovely XXXX's to let you know how wrong you are compared to the canary.

 While they are doing the canary check, they raise an LED for a few micro seconds, giving us a viable trigger to sync our fault injection.